 Stomach Flu Symptoms: Viral Gastroenteritis

-Don’t be surprised to hear that about 200 000 people are hospitalized every year due to stomach flu symptoms.
-Stomach flu is very common illness and brings with it several days of misery.
+About 200 000 people are hospitalized every year due to stomach flu symptoms.
+It is very common illness and brings with it several days of misery.
 The medical term for stomach flu is Viral Gastroenteritis.
 It occurs when one or a variety of viruses invade the body and attack the gastrointestinal tract (stomach and small intestine).

-Stomach flu symptoms are most common from October till March.
+The symptoms are most prevalent from October till March.